-C. Improved phonics 2021-2022 J attainment among Rec phonics (word reading) 80% disadvantaged However, they very small % of pupils who are in receipt of Pupil Premium did not achieve to goal in Communication pupils. and Language Year 1 phonics 67% of pupils receipt of Pupil Premium passed compared to 71% of peers.
+Reading across Years 1-4 showed an decreasing gap between PP and non-PP pupils compared to 2023 and the gap ranged from -48% - + 5%.
+By KS 2 the gap is much narrower.
+C. Improved phonics attainment among disadvantaged pupils.
+Rec phonics (word reading) 80% However, they very small % of pupils who are in receipt of Pupil Premium did not achieve to goal in Communication and Language Year 1 phonics 67% of pupils receipt of Pupil Premium passed compared to 71% of peers.
 Year 2 phonics re-check 0% of pupils receipt of Pupil Premium passed compared to 40% of peers By end of year 2 90% of pupils were confident within their phonics; 10% of the cohort will require further intervention in phonics in KS2.
 2022-2023 Year 1 phonics 25% of pupils receipt of Pupil Premium (incl. admits and EHCP pupil) passed compared to 73% of peers.
 Year 2 phonics re-check 60% of pupils receipt of Pupil Premium passed compared to 40% of peers By end of year 2 91% of pupils were confident within their phonics; 9% of the cohort will require further intervention in phonics in KS2.
-Improved writing 2022-2023 D. Rec Writing 75% of the cohort attained Writing; 100%of attainment among the very small % of pupils who are in receipt of Pupil disadvantaged Premium achieved the goal in Writing pupils. .Writing across Years 1 - 4 showed an increasing gap between PP and non-PP pupils compared to 2019 gap ranging from -77% to -4%.
-E. Improved maths 2021-2022 ⊏. attainment for Rec maths(number) 92% However, 50% of the very small disadvantaged % of pupils who are in receipt of Pupil Premium did not pupils achieve the goal in number.
-P - P Maths across Years 1 - 4 showed an increasing gap between PP and non-PP pupils compared to 2019 gap ranging from -46% to -26%.
-2022-2023 Rec maths(number)whoel cohort was 80%.
-100% of the very small % of pupils who are in receipt of Pupil Premium achieved the goal in number.
-Maths garage Voors 1 A continued to show a gar Maths across Years 1 - 4 continued to show a gap between PP and non-PP pupils compared to 2019 gap ranging from -55%% to +1%.
-To pobleve and 2021-2022 F. To achieve and Continued and sustained CPD and timetabling of suitably sustain improved wellbeing for all qualified and appropriate staff has resulted in more pupils in our children being directly supported in nurture/emotion school, regulation through the Emotion Coaching/Sand Story or particularly our ELSA nurture pathways, either 1-1 or in small groups. disadvantaged Prior to 2019 four to five pupils would be supported per pupils. week.
-During 2021-2022 the weekly average number of Papilo. , , , , , , , , , , , , , , , , , , , , pupils receiving support for their emotional well-being more than doubled.
+2023-2024 Year 1 phonics 40% of pupils receipt of Pupil Premium (EHCP pupil) passed compared to 78% of peers.
+Year 2 phonics re-check 50% of pupils receipt of Pupil Premium passed compared to 50% of peers By end of year 2 92% of pupils were confident within their phonics; 8% of the cohort will require further intervention in phonics in KS2.
+D. Improved writing attainment among disadvantaged pupils.
+2022-2023 Rec Writing 75% of the cohort attained Writing; 100%of the very small % of pupils who are in receipt of Pupil Premium achieved the goal in Writing .Writing across Years 1 - 4 showed an increasing gap between PP and non-PP pupils compared to 2019 gap ranging from -77% to -4%.
+E. 2023-2024 EYFS Writing 25% Of Disadvantaged pupils achieved with a gap of 52%.
+Writing across Years 1-4 Writing across Years 1-4 showed a sililar gap between PP and non-PP pupils compared to 2023 and the gap ranged from -73% - +8%.
+By KS 2 the gap is much narrower.
+F. Improved maths attainment for disadvantaged pupils 2021-2022 Rec maths(number) 92% However, 50% of the very small % of pupils who are in receipt of Pupil Premium did not achieve the goal in number.
+Maths across Years 1 - 4 showed an increasing gap between PP and non-PP pupils compared to 2019 gap ranging from -46% to -26%.